umnilab/METS-R_SIM/README.md

 ### 3.3.3 Passenger module

-The passenger module describes the decision-making process of passengers while traveling to and from the transportation hubs.
+The passenger module describes the decision-making process of requests while traveling to and from the transportation hubs.
 The module consists of five components: trip generation, time/cost-based split model, queuing structure, passenger departure as well as bus/taxi departure.
 The implemented passenger activity module in our simulator is described in the figure below.

 ![Passenger module](res/passenger_module.png)